vmihalachi/turbo-editor/README.md

 # Turbo Editor
-Simple, powerful and Open Source file editor for Android.
+Simple, powerful and Open Source file editor for Android licensed under the GPLv3 license.

 ### Contribute
 You can contribute to this project in many ways: